 We consider three different dynamical models corresponding to a filling bathtub, a viral infection with an immune response, and a chemical reaction network.
 We use simulations to demonstrate that all of these systems are capable of achieving perfect adaptation.
-The details of the simulations presented in this section are provided in Appendix B, and the code to reproduce these is provided under a free and open source license (see the Data availability statement at the end of this article).
+The details of the simulations presented in this section are provided in Appendix B.